OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

     }
   ```

-## Exercise 8: Create the Notification controller
+### Create the Notification controller
-In this step you'll create a controller that exposes the notification endpoint.
+In this step you'll create a controller that exposes the notification endpoint and queries for changed messages.

-### Create the controller class

 1. Right-click the **Controllers** folder and choose **Add** > **New Scaffolded Item**.